masak/proto/README.md

 These are the scripts to generate the website on http://modules.perl6.org/.

+## TODOs

+Want to help out?
+Check if any [open Issues](https://github.com/perl6/modules.perl6.org/issues) exists that you might be able to solve.
+We also have
+[a list of TODO ideas](TODO-IDEAS.md) you might be interested in.

 ## Development

 Please use the following steps to aid you in your development: